dairyking98/HPWriter/README.md

 ## Status

-- System architecture defined
+- ✅ Idea and system architecture defined
-- PCB + firmware development in progress
+- 🔄 PCB and firmware development in progress
+- 🔄 CAD in progress
-- Mechanical prototype work upcoming
+- 📋 Mechanical prototype upcoming

 Contributions, ideas, and experiments are welcome — pull requests encouraged!